 The Tribunal requires a comprehensive medical report addressing the s 25 criteria and the s 394(1) mandatory considerations at least 3 days prior to a patient’s hearing.
-Doctors preparing medical reports for hearings should use this form.
+Doctors preparing medical reports for hearings are encouraged to use this form.

 The doctor must also provide a copy of the report to, and discuss it with, the patient at least 3 days prior to a patient’s hearing.